athms/hcprep/README.md

 ## 4. Basic Usage

-HCprep already contains .npy-files with the subject-IDs of 1000 participants for each of the seven tfMRI tasks of the HCP tfMRI data.
+HCPrep already contains .npy-files with the subject-IDs of 1000 participants for each of the seven tfMRI tasks of the HCP tfMRI data.
 These can be found in the subject_ids directory.

 ### 4.1 Downloading the data
 The tfMRI data of a subject can be downloaded to a local machine as follows: